-- "Original Quota Share Agreement" refers to our quota share reinsurance agreement with AFMIC, which has been effective since November 1, 2020. - "P&C" refers to Property and Casualty insurance. - "PL/GL" refers to Professional and General Liability insurance. - "Pre-IPO Investors" refers collectively to (i) GPC Fund, (ii) AFMIC and (iii) the Minority Owners. - · "Quota Share Agreement" refers to refers to the Original Quota Share Agreement and the Amended and Restated Quota Share Agreement. - "Return on equity" is net income as a percentage of average beginning and ending stockholders' equity. - "SAP" refers to the Statutory Accounting Principles established by the NAIC. - "Sarbanes-Oxley Act" refers to the Sarbanes-Oxley Act of 2002. - "SEC" refers to the Securities and Exchange Commission. - "U.S. GAAP" refers to the generally accepted accounting principles in the United States. - "Wisconsin OCI" refers to the Office of the Commissioner of Insurance of Wisconsin.
+• "Original Quota Share Agreement" refers to our quota share reinsurance agreement with AFMIC, which has been effective since November 1, 2020.

+- "P&C" refers to Property and Casualty insurance. - "PL/GL" refers to Professional and General Liability insurance. - "Quota Share Agreement" refers to refers to the Original Quota Share Agreement and the Amended and Restated Quota Share Agreement. - "Return on equity" is net income as a percentage of average beginning and ending mezzanine equity and stockholders' equity. - "SAP" refers to the Statutory Accounting Principles established by the NAIC. - "Sarbanes-Oxley Act" refers to the Sarbanes-Oxley Act of 2002. - "SEC" refers to the Securities and Exchange Commission. - "U.S. GAAP" refers to the generally accepted accounting principles in the United States. - "Wisconsin OCI" refers to the Office of the Commissioner of Insurance of Wisconsin.